 In this post I’ll be talking about bath time safety, the BEST bath toys, my favorite bath products, and my TOP bath time hacks to help you make bath time fun!

 Let’s get started:

 BATH TIME SAFETY

 Making the bath a safe place is so important for preventing injuries and traumatic experiences.
 The bath is a fun place, but can also be pretty dangerous.
-Be sure to get everything set up safely before getting started.
+Be sure to get everything set up safely BEFORE getting started.

 - Water spout cover.
-The water spout of a bathtub typically has a really sharp edge and is at the exact location where your child’s head will be.
+The water spout of a bathtub typically has a really sharp edge and is at the exact location where your child’s head might be.
 Using a water spout cover will prevent those inevitable head injuries and nasty bonks.

 - Grip mat.
 Mix soap, water, and a slippery bathtub and you’ve got yourself a recipe for disaster.
 Bathtubs can be extremely slippery, so using a grip mat on the bottom of the tub will prevent a lot of slipping and potential injuries.